V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="bikescript"></a>
 #### 1.1.1 Bike
 **Description**<br>
-BikeController allows you to control a bike, which consists of two WheelColliders and a RigidBody.
+Bike script allows you to control a bike, which consists of two WheelColliders and a RigidBody.
 BikeController itself does not use user input.
 There are public methods to control the bike: setSteer, SetAcceleration etc. It follows from this that another script is needed to control the bike.
 This script can use user input, for example.

 For a given speed and lean angle, there is a steering angle that ensures the balance of the bike - the balance angle.
 BikeController uses the balance angle to control the bike.
 Obviously, the balance angle depends on the mechanical properties of the bike.